CENTURY Workshop at E-ACT Primary Summit showcases pilot impact

 Sophie opened the session by introducing the platform, explaining how CENTURY personalises learning for students, empowers teachers with detailed data, and encourages student independence.
 She then handed over to Lewis to share his experience using the platform at Reesewood Primary.

-TeacherGENie uses
+TeacherGENie (now Worksheet GENai) uses

-Lewis focused on the TeacherGENie tool, which generates differentiated worksheets in seconds.
+Lewis focused on the TeacherGENie (Worksheet GENai) tool, which generates differentiated worksheets in seconds.
 This significantly reduced the time he spent preparing resources and allowed him to use the platform for knowledge checks, formative assessment, and pre-teaching.
 He explained how CENTURY enabled him to adapt his teaching based on real-time data, helping students reinforce prior learning and address misconceptions effectively.

 Using CENTURY for interventions